doforce/github-trending/README.md

 request address like this:
 > /repo/language

-+ language:optional，the language of the trending repository.
++ language:optional，the language of the trending repository.If the language contains '#',you must use '-shuo' to replace it.

 #### Parameters
 | Name  | Type  | Description |